ammein/custom-code-editor/README.md

 # How To
 ### Search Bar
-Ace got it owns search bar.
+Ace got its own search bar.
 Simply hit `Ctrl + F` !

 ![Search Function](https://media.giphy.com/media/dQlgFYEG6CbgoHWdHw/giphy.gif)

 ### Save Selection
 Now this one is a new function ONLY for ApostropheCMS .
 If you hit `Ctrl + Shift + S` while selecting new code, it will replace an existing highlighted text previously when you change your mode.
-Don't believe me ?
-Check it out !
+Don't believe me?
+Check it out!

 ![Save Feature](https://media.giphy.com/media/4EFt3QBgKu1NG5oz5a/giphy.gif)